 XO sauce is a flavourful seafood sauce originating in Hong Kong that consists of marinated dried scallops and shrimp.
 It’s often used in fried rice, fried noodles, and as a dipping sauce for one of the most popular Hong Kong street food – Cheong Fun (steamed rice rolls).
 It’s deliciously spicy and garlicky!

 What are dumplings without some Chinese black vinegar!
 Usually made from rice, it’s got a smoky/malty flavour.
 Eating on its own will be a bit too sour and salty, but pairing it with Chinese steamed dumplings = best.ever.combination.
 And it’s vegetarian!

 Find the best vegetarian dumplings in Hong Kong.

 One of the most fragrant famous sauces in Hong Kong is hoisin sauce.
-It consists of soy beans, fennel seeds, red chillies and garlic (sometimes even with vinegar and chinese five spice), and can be used as a glaze for meat or as a dipping sauce.
-If you’re into Vietnamese food, it’s also a popular condiment for pho and Vietnamese spring rolls, but we like it best with fried leafy greens.
+It consists of soybeans, fennel seeds, red chilies, and garlic (sometimes even with vinegar and Chinese five-spice), and can be used as a glaze for meat or as a dipping sauce.
+If you’re into Vietnamese food, it’s also a popular condiment for Pho and Vietnamese spring rolls, but we like it best with fried leafy greens.